 You might also like: 7 free ways to discover the local Madrid vibe

 Vhils has been presenting his work in events, solo and collective shows and site-specifc interventions around the world ever since.
 An avid experimentalist, he has been developing his aesthetics of vandalism in a plurality of media – from stencil painting to wall carving, from pyrotechnic explosions to 3D modelling – expanding the boundaries of visual expression.
 Vhils currently works with Vera Cortês Art Agency (Portugal), Lazarides Gallery (UK), and Magda Danysz Gallery (France and China).
-He is represented in several public and private collections in various countries.
-Find more about his work.
+He’s represented in several public and private collections in various countries.
+Find more about his work here.